 Janaya Pickett is a writer, local historian, and facilitator whose career began in 2014 as a volunteer on WoW's Great War to Race Riots project, namely the hugely successful 1919 Walking Tours.
 Since then, Janaya has gone on to perform poetry at spoken word nights across the city, worked as Curator for WoW's August 2021 installation Merseysounds, event manager for the LCRCA's Generations for Change, and most recently as project facilitator the Bluecoat's Echoes and Origins project.

-Jenny joined the WoW team in 2021 as a Project Assistant and her main responsibilities involve working on the production and publication of WoW’s books.
+Jenny joined the WoW team in 2021, her main responsibilities involve working on the design, production, publication, and distribution of WoW’s books.
 She has worked on the development of books for Write to Work, What’s Your Story, Super Heroes: Words Are Our Power and more.
 Jenny has an undergraduate degree in English Literature and Creative Writing and masters degree in Creative Writing from LJMU and is currently writing her first novel.
-When she is not at WoW, Jenny is most likely to be found writing or with her nose in a book.
+She is most likely to be found reading, writing, or annoying her pet rabbits: Rue and Rhea.

 Talisha joined the team in April 2023 and works on the Write to Work programme as Project assistant.
 Talisha has a passion for helping others and previous to this role Talisha supported many people across the county of Merseyside within a hate crime support role.
 Talisha also has a creative and performing arts background, particularly focused within dance.
 Talisha has taught, mentored, performed and choreographed for numerous institutions, schools, colleges and theatres across the Northwest and UK.